Pyrophyllite: Meaning, Properties and Uses

 The crystals are translucent to opaque, and occur in radiating dense masses, often shaped like fans that connect to each other.
 They can also be found in compacted veins, rosettes, and radial balls.
 Visible radiant crystals can usually be found.

-See also White Calcite: Meaning, Properties and Uses
+See also Apatite: Meaning, Properties and uses

 Pyrophyllite has the same physical properties as the mineral talc.
 Both are isomorphic, which means that they share the monocyclic crystal structure but their chemistry is different.
 Talc contains magnesium instead of aluminum.